genepi/haplocheck/README.md

         ./cloudgene run haplocheck@1.0.5 --files <input-files> --output <folder>

 ## Input File Formats
 Haplocheck accepts BAM/CRAM files, vcf.gz as an input.

 ## Output File Formats
 Haplocheck genereates a text file including summary statistics for each sample and a contamination status.
 It also provides a graphical report which can shared with collaborators.

 ## Documentation
 Please click [here](https://mitoverse.readthedocs.io/en/latest/) to get the latest documentation.

+## Testdata
+The 1000 Genomes Phase3 file analyzed with mutserve can be found [here](https://github.com/genepi/haplocheck/raw/master/test-data/contamination/1000G/all/1000g-nobaq.vcf.gz).

 ## Blog
 Check out our [blog](http://haplogrep.uibk.ac.at/blog/) regarding mtDNA topics.